Are You Still Mad? How to Get Over a Grudge

 In the comments below, tell me: When do you find it difficult to let go of anger with your kids?
 How do you get past it and move on?

-If you often feel angry, resentful, or irritable, click HERE to schedule a FREE 20-minute mini-session with me.
-I’ll give you some free coaching so you can get some relief right away, and you can get a sense of what it’s like to work with me.
+If you often feel angry, resentful, or irritable, click HERE to schedule a FREE mini-session with me and get some relief.